Unified-Projects/Obsidian-Macro-Exporter/README.md

 # Obsidian-Macro-Exporter
-A pluggin for obsidian that combines all linked files into one export
+A plugin for obsidian that combines all linked files into one export